ENTRY REQUIREMENTS - VISAS & PASSPORTS

 All other visitors are required to have a passport or other travel document accepted by Icelandic authorities that is valid for at least three months beyond the intended stay.

-Please consult with the Icelandic Directorate of Immigration for countries that are exempt from visa requirements or locations of embassies that can issue visas.
+Please consult with the Icelandic Directorate of Immigration for countries that are exempt from visa requirements and, if needed, locations of embassies that can issue visas.
 In most instances, Danish embassies can handle visa applications on behalf of Iceland.

 Special vaccinations are not required for travelling to Iceland.